Enrol - Fees

 - Scroll down to the "Fees" information panel.

 If your course is Smart and Skilled, click on the "Calculate Your Fee" button to find your individual pricing indication.

-For International Student prices, visit the TAFE NSW International website.
+For International Student Fees, please visit the TAFE NSW International website.

 Subsidised training eligibility